Skip to main content

 }

-After a few seconds, you will see a new message in the Subscriber messages with topic jira/issue/update and a body similar to below:
+After a few seconds, you can see a new message in the Subscriber messages with the topic jira/issue/update and a body similar to:

 {